dustdustinthewind/IntralismQoLMod/README.md

 - This mod creates custom map events that will throw console warnings when played on vanilla, and may cause a frame drop.
 Any new events will trigger this, modified vanilla events (old events with new settings) will not trigger a console warning.
 If you upload a map with modded events besides BPM, I recommend you leave a notice on the map thumbnail ([example](https://steamuserimages-a.akamaihd.net/ugc/1817764136694754642/3A7615BACE215E783C82A9BC3FE40B37E1F4845C/?imw=5000&imh=5000&ima=fit&impolicy=Letterbox&imcolor=%23000000&letterbox=false)).
 I may be able to make this nicer for vanilla users in the future.
 - This mod has adjusted the difficulty calculation.
 At the moment the most it can do is nerf the difficulty, meaning ranked scores can also get nerfed.
 I recommend you play on vanilla if you wish to play ranked, especially considering I intend to remove vanilla rank submitting someday.

-### Isn't this against Intralism's terms of service?
+### Can I get banned for using the mod?
+There's no risk of VAC auto ban.
+You are almost certainly safe from Steam or Intralism bans.
+There's always a chance, but I doubt they care.
+Thus far, no one has been banned for using the mod.
 Update: [Oxy is OK with this project.](https://cdn.discordapp.com/attachments/429849391164030988/919666559071453214/4fcc2b930d.png)

-### I mean can I get banned for using the mod?
-There's no risk of VAC auto ban.
-It is highly unlikely to receive a manual ban by Intralism or Steam from using this mod.

 ## FEATURES
 ### EDITOR